- Free Consultation: 305-638-4143 Tap Here to Call Us

 - whether or not you suspect someone is injured

 Florida law does not require you to help those who are involved in car accidents.
 However, if you do choose to render aid, you will likely be afforded protection under the Good Samaritan laws.
-These laws state that any person, whether they are a licensed healthcare professional or not, are not liable when responding to emergencies.
+These laws state that any person, whether they are a licensed healthcare professional or not, is not liable when responding to emergencies.
 The intention of these laws is to encourage medical personnel to provide aid and emergency situations without worrying about whether they will be sued.
 If you are not a medical professional, or if the situation is not safe, you may not want to attempt to help the victims.

 Never jeopardize your own safety in these incidents.
 You could just be creating another patient for first responders to tend to.

 If you have stayed on the scene after witnessing an accident, you can expect that the police will want to get your statement.
 They are going to gather as much information as possible about what happened, and your statement may be vital when determining who was at fault for the incident.
 It is important that you are completely honest with any statement you give related to the accident.
-Do not make up details.
+Do not makeup details.
 You should only relay information about what you directly witnessed.

 You should be prepared to be called by the insurance companies of any party involved in the accident.
 Insurance claims adjusters will be looking for information to help their respective customers.
-When you talk to these insurance carriers, your story should not change from the one you gave to police at the scene of the accident, unless you honestly recalled information that you did not remember at the time.
+When you talk to these insurance carriers, your story should not change from the one you gave to the police at the scene of the accident, unless you honestly recalled information that you did not remember at the time.
 Your initial statement will be compared to what you tell the insurance carrier, and any inconsistencies will be called into question.
 If a personal injury lawsuit arises as a result of the accident, you may be called to give a deposition or testify about what you saw.